 Blowout Remediation Project

-After a procedure has been proven to be functional, Edwards will generate an instructional guide that can be used as a starting point for ranchers who would like to make their own installations.
+After a specific procedure has been proven to be most functional, Edwards will generate an instructional guide that can be used as a starting point for ranchers who would like to make their own installations.